QTools 8.0.0

 Version 6.6.0, 2019-08-30

-The main purpose of this release is the change in distribution of the QTools collection, which is now bundled together with the QP frameworks (QP/C, QP/C++ and QP-nano) as well as QM into "QP-bundle".
-This "QP-bundle" provides a single, streamlined and simplified download and installation of all QP frameworks and all the accompanying tools.
+The main purpose of this release is the change in distribution of the QTools collection, which is now bundled together with the QP Frameworks (QP/C, QP/C++ and QP-nano) as well as QM into "QP-bundle".
+This "QP-bundle" provides a single, streamlined and simplified download and installation of all QP Frameworks and all the accompanying tools.

 Also this release brings significant changes to QTools for Windows.
 Specifically, the locations of the MinGW compiler and Tcl/Tk have been changed to separate directories (as opposed to being co-located in the qtools/bin directory).
 This facilitates easier upgrades of these third-party tools, and indeed, they have been upgraded in this QTools/Windows release as follows: